tfunck/simple_pet_pipeline/README.md

-# Pediatric FDOPA Pipeline
+# Simple PET Pipeline

 ## About

-Pipeline to do analysis of pediatric F-DOPA scans.
+Pipeline to do image processing and analysis for PET scans.

 ## Installation
 * Install [Python](https://www.python.org/downloads/)